 Is Smart Lens Surgery Painful or Risky?

-Most patients report that smart lens surgery is not painful because local anesthesia numbs the eye, and the procedure is typically quick.
-You may feel pressure or mild sensations, but sharp pain is not expected during the operation.
-After surgery, mild discomfort, scratchiness, light sensitivity, and watering are common and usually improve as the eye heals.
+Most patients say smart lens surgery is not painful because local anesthesia numbs the eye and the procedure is usually very quick.
+During surgery, patients may feel slight pressure or movement, but sharp pain is not expected.

 Smart Lenses for Both Eyes: One Session or Two?

-Most clinics perform smart lens implantation on one eye at a time, with the second eye scheduled after the first has begun healing.
-This approach allows the surgeon to confirm early recovery, check visual outcomes, and reduce risk by not operating on both eyes on the same day.
-It also provides an opportunity to assess how you respond to the lens optics—such as halos and intermediate vision—before finalizing the second-eye plan.
+Most clinics perform smart lens implantation one eye at a time, with the second eye treated after the first has started healing.
+This approach allows the surgeon to assess recovery and early visual results before moving forward with the second eye.

 How to Prepare for Your Medical Eye Trip to Turkey

-Preparing for smart lens treatment involves both medical readiness and travel planning.
-You should share any history of dry eye, retinal issues, diabetes, prior eye surgery, or contact lens wear, because these factors can affect measurement accuracy and lens selection.
-You may be asked to stop contact lens wear for a period before measurements to ensure corneal shape is stable.
+Preparing for smart lens treatment involves both medical and travel planning.
+Patients should share any history of dry eye, retinal disease, diabetes, previous eye surgery, or contact lens use, since these factors can affect lens planning.

 Comparing Smart Lens Brands Used in Turkish Clinics (Alcon, Zeiss, etc.)